brianmaguire2k/object_detection/README.md

     docker image ls
     ```

-If everything worked as intended, you should see a list including the ```tf2_od``` image we just built, along with the core tensorflow image that was used as the base.
+If everything worked as intended, you should see a list including the ```tf2_od``` image you just built, along with the core tensorflow image that was used as the base.

 ## Usage
 Sample scripts to launch the container are included in the ```launcher``` directory.
 The script mounts local volumes to the container, configures the port for accessing jupyter notebook, then launches a bash shell that starts in the ```tensorflow``` user's home directory.